Kiampr/intro-to-genai-in-python/src/chatbot/lessons/solutions/s03_conversation_history/README.md

-# Lesson 3: Tracking conversation history (solution)
+# Solution 3: Tracking conversation history

 The [solution](chatbot.py) to the exercise equips the chatbot with a [`ChatHistory`](/src/chatbot/chat_history.py) object.